Alisah-Ozcan/HEonGPU/README.md

 HEonGPU is a high-performance library designed to optimize Fully Homomorphic Encryption (FHE) operations on GPUs.
 By leveraging the parallel processing power of GPUs, it significantly reduces the computational load of FHE through concurrent execution of complex operations.
 Its multi-stream architecture enables efficient parallel processing and minimizes the overhead of data transfers between the CPU and GPU.
 These features make HEonGPU ideal for large-scale encrypted computations, offering reduced latency and improved performance.

 The goal of HEonGPU is to provide:
-- A high-performance framework for executing FHE schemes, specifically `BFV` and `CKKS`, by leveraging the parallel processing capabilities of CUDA.
+- A high-performance framework for executing FHE schemes, specifically `BFV`, `CKKS` and `TFHE`, by leveraging the parallel processing capabilities of CUDA.
 - A user-friendly C++ interface that requires no prior knowledge of GPU programming, with all CUDA kernels encapsulated in easy-to-use classes.
 - An optimized multi-stream architecture that ensures efficient memory management and concurrent execution of encrypted computations on the GPU.